hotwired/turbo-site/_source/reference/attributes.md

 * `data-turbo-method` changes the link request type from the default `GET`.
 Ideally, non-`GET` requests should be triggered with forms, but `data-turbo-method` might be useful where a form is not possible.
 * `data-turbo-stream` specifies that a link or form can accept a Turbo Streams response.
 Turbo [automatically requests stream responses](/handbook/streams#streaming-from-http-responses) for form submissions with non-`GET` methods; `data-turbo-stream` allows Turbo Streams to be used with `GET` requests as well.
 * `data-turbo-confirm` presents a confirm dialog with the given value.
 Can be used on `form` elements or links with `data-turbo-method`.
+* `data-turbo-submits-with` specifics text to display when submitting a form.
+Can be used on `input` or `button` elements.
+While the form is submitting the text of the element will show the value of `data-turbo-submits-with`.
+After the submission, the original text will be restored.
+Useful for giving user feedback by showing a message like "Saving..." while an operation is in progress.

 ## Automatically Added Attributes